Explore current ethical challenges relevant to every graduate workplace.

 Interactive scenarios will challenge you to reflect on your own, and others’, ethical responsibilities and decision making in relation to issues such as harassment, bullying and discrimination, privacy and confidentiality.

-The Workplace Ethics Challenge – Online is one of the Ethical Grand Challenge options for Year 3 - Final Year students.
+The Workplace Ethics Challenge - Online is one of the Ethical Grand Challenge options for Year 3 to final year students.

 The topics covered will include an exploration of your own, and others’, ethical responsibilities in the workplace in relation to:

 The real-world, practical, ethical dilemmas at the core of this Challenge are relevant to any graduate workplace.

 The topics covered in the online Challenge are relevant to all graduate workplaces, and provide insights into real-world, practical decision-making that will be useful to students from any discipline.